-- B. Today I will discuss three lessons around this theme that struck home for me from our experience in the aftermath of the Great Financial Crisis: First, outcome-based policies are especially critical during crises-and they are indispensable in the face of the zero lower bound; second, a symmetric inflation target is a challenging objective for conservative central bankers to deliver on; and third, given the ZLB, risk-management likely will remain a key best-practice consideration for policy decision-making for some time to come. - IV.
-Lesson 1: Let's start with the lesson that outcome-based policies become even more critical during crises and are indispensable in the face of the ZLB.
+- 1. First, outcome-based policies are especially critical during crises-and they are indispensable in the face of the zero lower bound. - 2.
+Second, a symmetric inflation target is a challenging policy objective for conservative central bankers to deliver on. - 3.
+And third, given the ZLB, risk management likely will remain a key best-practice consideration for policy decision-making for some time to come.

-Lesson 1: Outcome-based policies especially critical during crises, indispensable at the ZLB
+Lesson #1: Outcome-based policies especially critical during crises, indispensable at the ZLB

-- Do whatever it takes mentality - 2012: Explicit linkage to economic outcomes - Open ended QE3: Continue purchases until substantial improvement in labor market - Threshold forward guidance: Funds rate at ZLB as long as unemployment rate above 6-1/2 percent and inflation no higher than 2-1/2 percent

-- A. Tough monetary policy challenges are not new.
+- Do whatever it takes mentality - 2012: Explicit linkage to economic outcomes - Open ended QE3: Continue purchases until substantial improvement in labor market - Threshold forward guidance: Funds rate at ZLB as long as unemployment rate above 6-1/2 percent and inflation no higher than 2-1/2 percent - III.
+Lesson #1: Let's start with the lesson that outcome-based policies become even more critical during crises and are indispensable in the face of the ZLB. - A. Tough monetary policy challenges are not new.
 Economic fundamentals are subject to varying degrees of volatility over time.
 But there were crucial differences between the Great Financial Crisis and previous episodes. - 1.
 First, there were the historically large magnitudes of the shortfalls from our policy objectives.

-- 2. Second, the earlier episodes began with the policy rate high enough above zero that there was a large enough cushion for cutting rates to successfully combat disinflationary forces.
-This time, however, we ran out of that cushion in December 2008, when policy rates were reduced to their zero lower bound. - B. In such circumstances, it is essential to credibly commit to achieving our policy goals.
+- 2. Second, the earlier episodes began with the policy rate high enough above zero such that there was substantial cushion for cutting rates.
+This cushion allowed the Fed to successfully combat disinflationary forces.
+Unfortunately, during this cycle, we ran out of any cushion in December 2008.
+That is when the policy rate was reduced to the 0 to 1/4 percent range-the effective lower bound. - B. In such circumstances, it is essential to credibly commit to achieving our policy goals.
 Stating the goals clearly is crucial, but so are actions that display a "do whatever it takes" mentality.
-This requires a willingness to take bold steps. - C. You all are familiar with the impressive set of unconventional monetary policy tools the FOMC used after hitting the ZLB: for instance, QE1, QE2, calendar-date forward guidance, and the maturity extension program.4 (And I am deliberately omitting the special liquidity programs.)
-But these still were not sufficient to meet our policy mandates. - D. By 2012, the FOMC, as well as other policymakers around the globe, had recognized the need for further actions to achieve their policy objectives.
-At the Fed, we made what I think were two of our most important and successful nontraditional policy moves that year. - 1.
-The first was our open-ended QE3, which began in September 2012 and committed us to purchase long-term assets until we saw evidence of substantial improvement in the labor market.5 The second was our December 2012 forward guidance that stated we would hold the fed funds rate at the ZLB at least as long as unemployment was above 6.5 percent and while inflation didn't exceed 2.5 percent.6 - 2.
-I believe the explicit linking of these expansionary policies to economic outcomes was key to their success.
-And it makes them outstanding examples of outcome-based policies. - a) Now, as former Federal Reserve Chair Ben Bernanke likes to say, while QE doesn't work in theory, it does work in practice.7
+This requires a willingness to take bold steps. - C. You all are familiar with the impressive set of unconventional monetary policy tools the FOMC used after hitting the ZLB: for instance, QE1, QE2, calendar-date forward guidance, and the 2011 maturity extension program.4 (And I am deliberately omitting the special liquidity programs.)
+But all of these still were not enough to meet our policy mandates. - D. By the fall of 2012, the FOMC, as well as other policymakers around the globe, had recognized the need for further actions to achieve their policy objectives.
+At the Fed, we made what I think were two of our most important and successful nontraditional policy moves that year. - The first was our open-ended QE3, which began in 1.
+September 2012 and committed us to purchase long-term assets until we saw evidence of substantial improvement in the labor market.5 The second was our December 2012 forward guidance that stated we would hold the fed funds rate at the ZLB at least as long as unemployment was above 6.5 percent and while inflation didn't exceed 2.5 percent.
+6 - I believe the explicit linking of these expansionary policies to 2. economic outcomes was key to their success.
+And it makes them outstanding examples of outcome-based policies. - Now, as former Federal Reserve Chair Ben Bernanke a) likes to say, while QE doesn't work in theory, it does work in practice.7

-4 For further details on the quantitative easing (QE) programs (or large-scale asset purchases), forward guidance, and the maturity extension program, see the Board of Governors of the Federal Reserve System (2013, 2015a, 2015b).
+4 For further details on the maturity extension program, see the Board of Governors of the Federal Reserve System (2013).

-5 See Federal Open Market Committee (2012b).

-6 See Federal Open Market Committee (2012a).
+See Federal Open Market Committee (2012b).
+See Federal Open Market Committee (2012a).